-This full-day tour of Angkor Temple Complex takes to see the world-famous Angkor Wat.
+This full-day tour of Angkor Temple Complex takes you to see the world-famous Angkor Wat.
 You also get to visit the jungle temple of Ta Prohm and the smiling stone heads of the Bayon temple.
 Some tour package includes a sumptuous Cambodian lunch.

-- Visit the Angkor Thom complex where you will explore the fascinating beauty of Bayon and the world-famous Ta Prohm (Tomb-Raider) Temple
+- Visit the Angkor Thom complex, where you will explore the fascinating beauty of Bayon and the world-famous Ta Prohm (Tomb-Raider) Temple.

 - Marvel at the enormous and beautiful Angkor Wat, one of the largest religious monuments in the world

 - The temples on this tour are among the biggest in the Angkor Complex